AdobeDocs/commerce-frontend-core/src/pages/guide/themes/install.md

 ## What's in this topic

-This topic describes how to install a third-party [theme](https://glossary.magento.com/theme) for a Magento 2 store.
+This topic describes how to install a third-party [theme](https://glossary.magento.com/theme) for a store.

-To install a theme, you need to add its code to your Magento 2 instance code base, and then register it in the database.
+To install a theme, you need to add its code to your instance code base, and then register it in the database.
 The way a theme is distributed determines how to do this:

 -  If a theme is just a set of files, for example an archive, add the theme manually.
 -  If a theme is a [Composer](https://glossary.magento.com/composer) package, install it using Composer.